Risk-averse optimal control of random elliptic variational inequalities: Introduction

 Our work is related to the problem setting in the recent paper~\cite{hertlein2022inexact} where the authors develop a bundle method for problems of the form \eqref{eq:OCProblem} with $\cR = \E$ the expectation.
 The focus in our work is on obtaining stationarity conditions and a stochastic approximation algorithm for the general risk-averse case.
-Risk-averse optimisation is a subject in its own right; cf.~\cite{Shapiro2009} and \cite{Pflug2007} and the references therein.
-Modeling choices in engineering were explored in \cite{Rockafellar2015} and their application to PDE-constrained optimisation was popularised in \cite{Kouri2018, Kouri2019, Kouri2019a}.
+Risk-averse optimisation is a subject in its own right; cf.~\cite{Shapiro2009} and \cite{Pflug2007} and the references therein. {Incorporating measures of risk in control problems appears to go back as far as \cite{Whittle1981}.} Modeling choices in engineering were explored in \cite{Rockafellar2015} and their application to PDE-constrained optimisation was popularised in \cite{Kouri2018, Kouri2019, Kouri2019a}.
 However, these papers typically require $S$ to be Fr\'echet differentiable, which does not hold in general for solution operators of variational inequalities.
 It is worth mentioning that typically random VIs are studied in combination with some quantity of interest such as the expectation or variance as in \cite{Bierig2015, Kornhuber2014}.
 Another modeling choice could involve finding a deterministic solution $y$ satisfying \eqref{eq:VIProblemFormal}, which leads to an expected residual minimisation problem, or a $y$ satisfying the expected-value problem

 These modeling choices are discussed in the survey \cite{Shanbhag2013}, but will not be pursued in the present work.